astromaddie/BART/README.md

 radiative-transfer scheme for extracting parameters from spectra of planetary atmospheres.
 It is being developed by:

-Joseph Harrington
+Joseph Harrington,
-Jasmina Blecic
+Jasmina Blecic,
-Patricio Cubillos
+Patricio Cubillos,
-Sarah Blumenthal
+Sarah Blumenthal,
-Oliver Bowman
+Oliver Bowman,
-Andrew Foster
+Andrew Foster,
 Madison Stemm

 With support from: